alexkolo/rag_nutrition_facts_blog/README.md

     .\setup.ps1
     ```

-- start server for the user database: `docker-compose --file docker-mongodb.yml up`
+- start server for the user database: `docker-compose --file docker-mongodb.yml up -d`
 - start the app via `streamlit run app.py`
 - view it in the browser via this url: <http://localhost:8501>